nohn/watermeter/README.md

 #### Configuration

 Unless you want to run in demo mode, you need to provide a ```config/config.php```.
-An example is provided in [config/config.php](src/config/config.php)
+An example is provided in [config/config.php](src/config/config.php).
+A config GUI is available at http://watermeter:3000/configure.php.

 #### Initial value

 Unless you want to run in demo mode, you need to provide the initival value in ```config/lastValue.txt```.
-An example is provided in [config/lastValue.txt](src/config/lastValue.txt)
+An example is provided in [config/lastValue.txt](src/config/lastValue.txt).
+A config GUI is available at http://watermeter:3000/configure.php.

 #### docker-compose.yaml